 Prince Edward Point Beach | Prince Edward Point National Wildlife Area |

-This beach on West Lake has a very steep drop off.
+Sandbanks Dunes Beach, on West Lake, has a very steep drop off.
 This is a fully serviced day-use area.

-This beach on Lake Ontario slopes gently out from shore.
-It is another park day-use area.
+Lakeshore Beach, on Lake Ontario, slopes gently out from shore.
+It is another Sandbanks Park day-use area.

-The southernmost, Sandbanks, day-use beach slopes gently into Lake Ontario.
+Outlet Beach, is the southernmost, day-use beach at Sandbanks.
+It slopes gently into Lake Ontario.

-There are two sandy beaches at North Beach Provincial Park, a day-use park.
-The beach facing Lake Ontario is about 1.2 kilometres long.
-Across the sand bar is another 800 metres of beach facing North Bay.
+At North Beach Provincial Park, a day-use park, there are two sandy beaches.
+The beach facing Lake Ontario is over a kilometre long.
+Across the sand bar, facing North Bay, is another 800 metres of beach.
 Like Sandbanks beaches, the water depth increases slowly into Lake Ontario and rapidly into North Bay.
+Similar to Sandbanks, Daily Vehicle Permits are required for this day use park and can be purchased up to 5 days in advance.
+Visit the Ontario Parks Reservation website.

-The beach is located at the west end of the West Lake Sand Bar, a triangular sand bar separating West Lake from Lake Ontario.
+Wellington Beach, located at the west end of the West Lake Sand Bar, is a triangular sand bar separating West Lake from Lake Ontario.
 Benches line the boardwalk which runs along the beach.
 Toilets and change facilities are nearby.

-The small municipal beach in the village of Ameliasburgh has toilets, change facilities and a children’s play area close by.
+Roblin Lake Beach, the small municipal beach in the village of Ameliasburgh, has toilets, change facilities and a children’s play area close by.

-This cobble stone beach on the shore of Prince Edward Bay sits between a significant wetland and Lake Ontario.
+Little Bluff Conservation Area‘s cobble stone beach, on the shore of Prince Edward Bay, sits between a significant wetland and Lake Ontario.
 There are toilets and picnic tables near the beach.

 The shore at Prince Edward Point National Wildlife Area, while not a sandy beach, is a wide rock ledge and a great spot to enjoy the water.
 There are no facilities nearby.

-Lake on the Mountain Provincial Park is the perfect place for a picnic.
-This tiny park is dominated by the lake.
-You can fish here in season.
-It is a day-use provincial park with a number of picnic tables and toilet facilities.
+This tiny park, dominated by the Lake on the Mountain, is the perfect place for a picnic.
+Fish the lake in season.
+This provincial park has a number of picnic tables and toilet facilities.
 Camping is not permitted.
+There is no day-use fee at this park.

 The lake has a constant flow of clean, fresh water from underground springs and local streams.
-Originally thought to be bottomless, the lake depth has now been measured at about 30 metres.
+Once thought to be bottomless, it is now known to be about 30 metres deep.
 Lake on the Mountain is the largest and deepest of three ancient lakes in The County.

-It is at the top of a 60-metre high bluff “above” Lake Ontario making it arguably the most scenic of the county lakes.
+It sits at the top of a 60-metre high bluff “above” Lake Ontario, making it the most scenic of the county lakes.
 Enjoy the great view toward the Bay of Quinte and Lake Ontario’s north shore.
 Watch the Glenora Ferry carrying cars between Glenora and Adolphustown.
 This free ferry, operated by the province, runs year-round.
-The first known ferry license was issued for this route in 1801.
+The first known ferry license, issued in 1801, applied to this route.

-Glenora is at the bottom of the bluff.
-In the mid to late-1800’s, mills were located both in Glenora and around Lake on the Mountain.
+In the mid to late-1800’s, mills were located in Glenora, at the bottom of the bluff, and around Lake on the Mountain at the top.

 Prince Edward County Lavender Farms

 There are two lavender farms in Prince Edward County, a relatively new agri-business to Ontario.
 Like grapes, lavender flourishes in dry, well-drained, gravelly soils with full sun.
 Lavender, native to northern Africa and the mountains of the Mediterranean, has been used for thousands of years.
 It has medicinal and healing properties, an enticing aroma and is used to enhance the flavour of food.
-The two farms offer slightly different experiences so you may want to visit both.
+The two farms offer slightly different experiences.

 Tour the lavender fields, herb and flower gardens at Prince Edward County Lavender and visit their boutique.
 It has a wide variety of lavender and herb products for sale, including body care products, pure essential oils, culinary products, herbal teas and herb blends.

-Prince Edward County Lavender host the annual Lavender Festival, in July, which is peak lavender season.
+Prince Edward County Lavender hosts the annual Lavender Festival, in July, which is peak lavender season.
 There are food vendors and activities.
 An entrance fee is charged.

-This is a family-run farm growing lavender and raising honey bees.
-Millefleurs offers guided tours of the farm.
+Millefleurs is a family-run farm growing lavender and raising honey bees.
+Guided tours of the farm are offered.
 There are lavender fields, an orchard, sunflower garden, apiary and honey house, meadery and boutique store.
-In July observe the steam distillation process which produces lavender essential oils.
+In July, see the steam distillation process which produces lavender essential oils.

 The boutique offers honeys of different colours, aromas and flavours (including one infused with lavender of course).
 There are lavender-infused condiments and other culinary products for cooking and baking, plus aromatherapy and personal care products.